Top Vineyard, Serious Vintage, Great Price!

 The Girardins have been in Burgundy for thirteen generations.
 Justin is the latest family member to take control of the 17 hectare estate and we are seeing the change of name from Domaine Jacques Girardin to Domaine Justin Girardin.

-This expansion includes a 0.17 hectare parcel of Chassagne-Montrachet 1er Cru Morgeots.
+The domaine includes a tiny 0.17 hectare parcel of Chassagne-Montrachet 1er Cru Morgeot.
+The vineyard, first planted in 1150, surrounds the Abbaye de Morgeot, once home to the Cistercian monks.
+The soil is gravelly, clayey, limestone soil which provides good drainage and a mineral complexity.
 Jasper Morris says "Morgeots can have weight, power, profundity and the ability to deliver wines with considerable ageing potential."
 It is one of Chassagne-Montrachet's best known vineyards.

-We are delighted, for the first time, to offer the Chassagne-Montrachet 1er Cru Morgots Blanc from Domaine Girardin.
+We are delighted, for the first time, to offer the Chassagne-Montrachet 1er Cru Morgeot Blanc from Domaine Girardin.
 What is nice, with the domaine being small and on the rise, is the price.
 At under $100 a bottle this is a real bargain.
-We only have 36 bottles so please act quickly.
+We have additional bottles to offer today but please be quick, at this price they won't last.

 Domaine Justin (Jacques) Girardin Chassagne-Montrachet 1er Cru